MdevDigitalInc/quick-exit-button/README.md

 3. Take this value and replace it with the 81 in `line 19` of the HTML files in the `data-key` attribute.
 4. To customize the appearance of the button, adjust the color, background, and border properties if desired in the same line as the previous step.
 This time, change the `data-color`, `data-background`, and `data-border` properties.

 NOTE: No changes need to be done in the `exit-scripts.js` file.
-Any modifications must be made in the HTML files.
+Any modifications can be made in the HTML.

 ## Resources Used 📚
 1. `https://developer.mozilla.org/en-US/docs/Web/API/Location/replace`